alihaydarkurban/CSE454-Data-Mining/HW2/README.md

 FP_Growth.java has main function to test implementation.
 To test this program you have to assingn value of MIN_SUPPORT and FILE_NAME.
 MIN_SUPPORT is required to find at least support item count and FILE_NAME is required for dataset.
-You can use IntelliJ to run these programs.
+You can use IntelliJ to run these programs.<br />
 <br /><a href = "https://github.com/alihaydarkurban/CSE454-Data-Mining/blob/master/HW2/Outputs.pdf"> Result of the implementation was included.</a>